Search This Blog

 Dickie Roberts: Former Child Star, September 5, 2003

-I remember John didn't want to see this one, but I talked him into it.
+I remember he didn't want to see this one, but I talked him into it.
 I don't remember much about this movie, but I remember we were only 2 of maybe 10 people in the entire theater.
-I guess no one else wanted to see it either.
+I guess no one else wanted to see it, either.
 The movie was pretty boring, and the two of us started to move our seats every few minutes to see if the other people in the theater noticed.
-The two of us were so amused by this we started cracking up laughing like two idiots and it began annoying the other people there.
-Which of course made us laugh even louder.
+The two of us were so amused by this that we started cracking up laughing like two idiots, and it began annoying the other people there.
+Which, of course, made us laugh even louder.

-One older couple got up and left, I'm not sure if it was because of us or the movie, but I'll take credit for it.
-We were normally the good, well-behaved-cause-no-trouble kind of kids.
-While this was good-natured fun, it certainly was annoying to the others around us, and I think that's why we had so much fun with it.
+One older couple got up and left.
+I'm not sure if it was because of us or the movie, but I'll take credit for it.
+We were normally the good, well-behaved, cause-no-trouble kind of kids.
+While this was good-natured fun, it certainly annoyed the others around us, and I think that's why we had so much fun with it.

 Freddy vs. Jason, August 15, 2003